How to get to Kamikochi in Winter

 How to Access Kamikochi in Winter

-Since there are no direct buses into the park during the winter season, you must will have to enter through the tunnel which leads to Kamikochi, called Nakanoyu Gate.
+Since there are no direct buses into the park during the winter season, you will have to enter by foot through the tunnel which leads to Kamikochi, called Nakanoyu Gate.

 NOTE: As there will be no transportation to Kamikochi, you will have to walk from Nakanoyu Gate after submitting a form to the security officer.